NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Statistical Analysis:
 We conducted a comparative analysis of single-cell RNA sequencing data from normal tissue, and premalignant serrated polyp tissue, and tubular adenoma tissue samples from Black and White patients.
 Wilcoxon rank-sum test was used to compare continuous distributions between two groups.

-### Results:
-We generated reduced-dimensionality (UMAP) visualization plots and bar plots of single epithelial cells in transcriptome space for normal and premalignant data by ancestry [Results folder].

 ### Installation:
 R Programming (R 4.3.2) and the following packages were used for this project: